felixfbecker/vscode-php-intellisense/README.md

 **Note: This is just the VS Code extension that spawns the actual language server.
 The language server itself is implemented purely in PHP [in its own repository](https://github.com/felixfbecker/php-language-server), all features need to be implemented there and all issues should be reported there.**

-You need at least PHP 7 installed and in your PATH for the extension to work.
+You need at least PHP 7 installed for the extension to work.
+You can either add it to your PATH or set the `php.executablePath` setting.

 ## Features